 (My skin was very pink that day…)

-“On stage” is the place that Maton shines.
-They are not super resonant, and have a small acoustic sound but they kick butt when it is plugged in.
+“On stage” is the place where Maton shines.
+They are not super resonant and have a small acoustic sound but they kick butt when it is plugged in.
 Maton really figured out a perfect stage guitar.

 Watch my Taylor vs Maton Video so You Can Hear the Acoustic and Electronic Differences…